astorDev/seege/dictionary/index.md

 1. A `Dictionary` stores a set of `buckets` and `entries`.
 1. Index of a bucket - `i` - is calculated based on the hash code of the key.
-1. Value of the `bucket[i]` contains index of a record in `entries`
+1. The value of the `bucket[i]` contains the index of a record in `entries`
-1. The matching entry either matches the key or has another entry in the links chain that does (or the key doesn't exists in dictionary)
+1. The matching entry either matches the key or has another entry in the links chain that does (or the key doesn't exist in a dictionary)
-1. To find the actual value `Dictionary` cycles by the links until it finds a matching key or stops in the dead-end (`0` or `-1` in `next`).
+1. To find the actual value `Dictionary` cycles by the links until it finds a matching key or stops at the dead-end (`0` or `-1` in `next`).

-With the algorithm both search and insert operations are pretty fast and don't require much memory!
-To play around with the `EducationalDictionary` yourself checkout the source code [here](https://github.com/astorDev/seege/tree/main/dictionary/DictionaryPlayground).
+With the algorithm, both search and insert operations are pretty fast and don't require much memory!
+To play around with the `EducationalDictionary` yourself check out the source code [here](https://github.com/astorDev/seege/tree/main/dictionary/DictionaryPlayground).
 And by the way ... claps are appreciated 👏